SC5/cerebellum/README.md

 In a nutshell, route handler asks stores for data and renders a view with the response.

-When you want to change things, you send change event to central Store instance.
+When you want to change things, you send a change event to central Store instance.
 Store will perform the API call and trigger a success event when it's ready.
 You can then act on that event by invoking a route handler again.

 **All rendering happens through route handlers in Cerebellum.**